Who We Are:

 “Blessed Lord, who caused all holy Scriptures to be written for our learning: Grant us so to hear them, read, mark, learn, and inwardly digest them” (Book of Common Prayer, p.
 236).

 It is our foundation, understood through tradition and reason, containing all things necessary for salvation.
 Our worship is filled with Scripture from beginning to end.
 Approximately 70% of the Book of Common Prayer comes directly from the Bible, and Episcopalians read more Holy Scripture in Sunday worship than almost any other denomination in Christianity.
-(See Revised Common Lectionary of readings.)

 Book of Common Prayer